|Nutritional Guidelines (per serving)|

 Preheat the grill for medium-high heat.
-You can also prepare these on the stove top or oven
+You can also prepare these on the stove top or oven.

-Mix the ground beef, Spike seasoning (or seasoned salt), and beer.
+Mix the ground beef, spike seasoning (or seasoned salt), and beer.

-Separate the mixture into 6 equal portions.
+Separate the mixture into six equal portions.

-To shape the mixture into thin patties, place each between 2 sheets of waxed paper and onto a parchment-lined cutting board or baking sheet.
+To shape the mixture into thin patties, place each between two sheets of waxed paper and onto a parchment-lined cutting board or baking sheet.
 Use a flat-bottomed plate to press each into a thin patty that is 1/4-inch thick and about 4 inches across.

+Place the bacon/onion/cheese mixture on three rimmed patties.
 Top these with remaining patties and press the edges together to seal them.

-Grill, broil, or pan-fry the burgers until they are well done (internal temperature of 165 F), about 4 to 5 minutes per side.
+Grill, broil or pan-fry the burgers until they are well done (internal temperature of 165 F), about 4 to 5 minutes per side.
 As these burgers will be rounder than usual, they will take longer to cook than unstuffed patties.
 Be sure to check the temperature.

 Once cooked through, remove the patties from the heat and place them onto toasted buns.

-- Stuffed burgers need a sturdier bun than unstuffed burgers—you might choose a brioche or kaiser roll rather than a soft bun.
+Stuffed burgers need a sturdier bun than unstuffed burgers—you might choose a brioche or kaiser roll rather than a soft bun.
 Also, you won't be cutting your burgers in half when serving as the stuffing would then ooze out.

-- Always serve stuffed burgers with a warning.
+Always serve stuffed burgers with a warning.
 Lava-hot cheese jetting from your burger is not a pleasant surprise.
 It's best to wait a few minutes before you bite into one as the cheese stays dangerously hot for quite a while after leaving the grill.
 Have the boldest person at your table take a small bite to test whether it's safe.